ajcolson/DesktopShortcutManger/README.md

 # DesktopShortcutManger
 An app to quickly manage shortcuts from the desktop on Windows.
+You can download a copy of the app on the [Releases](https://github.com/ajcolson/DesktopShortcutManger/releases) page.

 # Can't I already delete desktop shortcuts without an app?
 Yes, yes you probably can.
 This app was written to cover a verify specific use case: